evBogdanova/Homework_7/README.md

 # Homework_7

-London is the capital of Russian Federation.
+London is the capital of Great Britain.

-Pigeon isn't a bird.
+Pigeon is a bird!

 Whoooo hoooo